linhlbn/COVID-19-automation-data-pipeline/README.md

 * The journalist wants to get the information about future of the pandemic by reading the prediction part as a reference.
 * Everyone who lives in affected countries could recognize then protect themself from the danger zone as well as release the pressure of mental health (worry, fear, etc) after seeing the downtrend of the epidemic.

-## Real-time?
-YES, the only manual-thing is that:
-* need to re-run the python code and click the 'refresh' button in Data Studio -> could be automated if using Airflow!
-* update data for the racing chart on Flourish  -> could be automated if use Tableau Desktop version ($70/m personal package - Tableau Creator)

 ## Stages, tech stacks & status for project

 | Stage | Tech stacks | Status |